-***January 2017 Update **** Please note that Vigilance Park has been dismantled and the aircraft have been removed from the location.
-NSA will be building a new visitor's center and land where the aircraft are located is needed.
-There are plans for National Vigilance Park to be reconstructed when the new museum building is built.
-Please stay tuned to our website and social media for updates about its availability.
-We apologize for an inconvenience.
+***2017 Update **** Please note that National Vigilance Park has been dismantled and the aircraft have been removed from the location.
+NSA will be building a new Vehicle Control Point (VCP) in this location.
+There are plans for National Vigilance Park to be reconstructed when the new museum building is completed.
+Please stay tuned to our website, e-newsletters, and social media for updates.
+We apologize for any inconvenience.

 Though not officially part of the National Cryptologic Museum, National Vigilance Park is only a short walk away.
 Open during daylight hours, it frequently hosts military ceremonies as well as visits from the general public.